Electric increases is 'hugely damaging to our economy and our ambitions', says MNI's Stephen Kelly

-Large energy users could fall bill increase under plans to upgrade the grid which has been labelled as 'frankly scandalous' by Manufacturing NI
+Large energy users could face bill increase under plans to upgrade the grid which has been labelled as 'frankly scandalous' by Manufacturing NI

 and live on Freeview channel 276